-- Sophomores must achieve 90% or better for all authentic assessments. - Students must remediate and retake any exam when 90% or better is not achieved. - Students who do not achieve 90% on the second try will complete remediation and pass the authentic assessment before they are allowed to pass medications in clinical.
-If unable to pass, progression in the program may be delayed. - The retake of any exam must be scheduled with the student's clinical instructor.
+Sophomores must achieve 90% or better for all authentic assessments.

+Students must remediate and retake any exam when 90% or better is not achieved.
+Students who do not achieve 90% on the second try will complete remediation and pass the authentic assessment before they are allowed to pass medications in clinical.
+Students will be given a course warning with a one-step reduction in the final grade for unsafe practice due to inadequate preparation, if the authentic assessment is not passed on the second attempt.

+If unable to pass on the third attempt, progression in the program may be delayed.
+The retake of any exam must be scheduled with the SafeMedicate instructor.